 - In the case of snapshot shooting, the camera will return to standby after an image is shot.
-The camera will automatically exit standby after 30 snapshots are shot using the Handsfree Mode. - Any one of the following will automatically exit standby: pressing the shutter button, changing the tilt orientation of the monitor screen, or turning the camera upside down - The Handsfree Mode may not operate properly when there is little difference between the subject and the background of the icon, or when the subject is located far away from the camera.
+The camera will automatically exit standby after 30 snapshots are shot using the Motion Shutter. - Any one of the following will automatically exit standby: pressing the shutter button, changing the tilt orientation of the monitor screen, or turning the camera upside down.